 The Brief: This project will look at access to food in urban areas through the lens of 'environmental design.'
-This researches how people of low income status access produce within cities.
+This researches how people of low-income status access produce within cities.
 Design opportunities were found to increase access and buying habits for fresh fruit and vegetables in urban settings.

 Starting Questions: How does access to food affect urban areas?
 Are peoples buying and eating habits affected by access?

 What is the food environment in Glasgow?

-- Within urban areas there is an underappreciated infrastrucutre of the corner shop or convenience store that many people rely on for food.
+- Within urban areas, there is an underappreciated infrastructure of the corner shop or convenience store that many people rely on for food.

 - When people purchase food out of the home that is when food becomes unhealthy.